LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **6.2%** of players

-_Unlock all Perks in the Relic Perk tree._
+Objective: _Unlock all Perks in the Relic Perk tree._

 ---